Vocal Maintenance on Tour

 Warm down after each show!

 This is an element not usually talked about in vocal maintenance.
-Especially on a packed performance schedule, warming down properly will reduce vocal fatigue after a show and prepare your voice for the shows to come.
+Especially with a packed performance schedule, warming down properly will reduce vocal fatigue after a show and prepare your voice for the shows to come.
 When a voice is overused, some of the muscles within the vocal mechanism get tight and cramped.
 That feeling of tightness might carry onto the next show or day, so exercises such as tongue and jaw massages, along with SOVT exercises, are great at deswelling the vocal cords and stretching the muscles in the larynx.

 Nebulize and Steam